 I don’t have anything new in the camera department, I’m still shooting with my Fujifilm X-pro2 and Fujinon lenses.
 They have been working great for me regardless of the dumb photos I have been taking.
 Looking into other camera models has bounced around in my head on occasion but I come to my senses and do away with those thoughts.
 To coin a phrase, it’s not the camera, it’s you!
 The Fuji performs as it should and with the exception of a few handling quirks I don’t feel another model or brand would do any better in my hands.
 What I do need to change is what’s on the other side of the lens – subject matter.

 I have been facing the “I shot all of this already” slump as I look around my oh too familiar surroundings.
 You know the feeling, “hey that old car in the field looks cool, oh wait, I shot that already”, or how about “hmm, maybe I can take a photo of that old building in different light…uh no, it doesn’t look interesting in any light”.
 [Insert sad face emoji here] So with the same old environment I still have to realize it’s just me.
-After all, most of my prize winning photos have all been about relatively normal things I come across.
+After all, most of my prize winning photos have all been about relatively common things I come across.
 Normal things I see every day.
 I just tried to see them differently and it worked.

 So, with summer approaching, I think I will take advantage of the brighter days and start to see things the way I have in the past.
 Differently.